 How to access treatment at a Community Pharmacist Pilot service

-Some pharmacies may require a booking for a consultation with a pharmacist.
+Some pharmacies will require a booking for a consultation with a pharmacist.

-Others may allow walk-in consultations, or a combination of both.
+Others will allow walk-in consultations, or a combination of both.

-Some may only offer pilot services at set times, or on particular days.
+Some will only offer the pilot services at set times, or on particular days.

 Contact your local pharmacy or visit their website to check: